jesusarchive/podcaster/README.md

 `npm run test:update` - Run tests and update the snapshots

-`npm run cypress` - Run cypress tests
+`npm run cypress` - Run app in development mode and open cypress for testing

-`npm run cypress:run` - Run cypress tests in headless mode
+`npm run cypress:run` - Run app in development mode and run cypress tests in headless mode